Sheridan, Oregon: Transportation

 The city is served by two main roads, Oregon Route 18 and Oregon Route 18 Business.
 The business route, also known as Main Street, runs through downtown on the north side of the South Yamhill River and connects to Shipley and Willamina, to the west.
 The Sheridan Bridge on Bridge Street connects the two sides of the city across the river.
 The railroad has the only other bridge crossing the river in the city.
 Oregon Route 18 connects to McMinnville, the county seat, and beyond to the Portland metropolitan area to the east.
 Other major roads include Sheridan Street, Mill Street, Sherman Street, Cherry Hill Road, and Rock Creek Road.

 Willamette & Pacific Railroad provides freight rail service to the city, but there is no passenger rail in the city.
 Sheridan does not have any public use airports, with McMinnville Municipal Airport as the closest public airport.
-One local private airport is Abba's Airport.
+One local private airport is Abba's Airport, but half the airstrip is now part of a solar farm while the other half appears inactive and overgrown.
 There is public transportation via Yamhill Community Action Partnership with a bus to McMinnville.